 Also, the only major ASEAN country that is glaringly missing on Wang Yi’s itinerary is Vietnam, with almost no official exchanges between the two Communist nations since the pandemic erupted.
 Beijing is understandably incensed by Hanoi’s bid to muster efforts in ASEAN to oppose its moves not only in the South China Sea but along the Mekong River basin.

-Meanwhile, Beijing appears to be undecided over which of its more pliant neighbors should get vaccines for free, and how much it should charge for the transfer of vaccine formula and ingredients.
+Meanwhile, Beijing appears to be undecided over which of its more pliant neighbors like Pakistan should get vaccines for free, and how much it should charge for the transfer of vaccine formula and ingredients.

 A lot will be at stake once Beijing ships its vaccines overseas next month, as any adverse side effects reported in recipient countries could be a hefty blow to its vaccine diplomacy.
 Beijing could do little to muzzle overseas media and bashers to stop the spread of the news.

-It is understood that Beijing has gone for the traditional attenuated vaccines developed by SinoPharm as a safer bet.
-The use of another type, an adenovirus vector vaccine developed by the People’s Liberation Army’s Military Science Academy, would be initially limited to PLA personnel.
+It is understood that Beijing has gone for the traditional attenuated and inactivated vaccines developed by SinoPharm as a safer bet.
+The use of another type, an adenovirus vector vaccine developed by the People’s Liberation Army’s Military Science Academy, would be initially limited to the PLA personnel.